cwnit/toolkits/collections/terraform/aws/aws-codepipeline/dynamic-pipeline/README.md

     }
 }

 ```

-Note that the stages must be wrapped in brakcets `{ }` to capsulate it properly to meet the map variable designation.
+Note that the stages must be wrapped in brackets `{ }` to capsulate it properly to meet the map variable designation.
+Also they do not require any seperators.

 **Configuring Actions**